-While the tighter constraints on $H_0$, $\Omega_{\mathrm{m},0}$ reported by earlier works may be due to the use of population models with sharper features than the blind one adopted in this study \citep[e.g., in][]{Califano:2025qbx,Chen:2024gdn}, or to the larger dataset considered \citep{Chen:2024gdn}, this comparison underscores the need for fiducial forecasts in the era of the ET and third-generation detectors.
+While the tighter constraints on $H_0$, $\Omega_{\mathrm{m},0}$ reported by earlier works may be due to the use of population models with sharper features than the blinded one adopted in this study \citep[e.g., in][]{Califano:2025qbx,Chen:2024gdn} or to the larger dataset considered \citep{Chen:2024gdn}, this comparison underscores the need for fiducial forecasts in the era of the ET and third-generation detectors.
 Such forecasts should be based on realistic catalogs generated beyond the Fisher-matrix approximation and should incorporate updated population models and sensitivity curves to properly assess the cosmological potential of ET using spectral sirens.
 As this detailed forecast study was beyond the scope of the present work, we defer it to future investigations.
-If the results found in this work will reveal true, achieving constraints on $H_0$ comparable to those from the Cosmic Microwave Background and supernovae with just high-S/N events from 3G detectors may require the complementary use of galaxy catalogs, sharper features in the population model~\citep{LIGOScientific:2025pvj, Tiwari:2025oah, Pierra:2026ffj, Tagliazucchi:2026gxn}, or additional information on $\Omega_{\mathrm{m},0}$ that can be obtained from other probes such as Baryonic Acoustic Oscillations \citep{DESI:2024mwx} or uncalibrated Supernovae measures \citep{Riess:2021jrx}.
-In fact, fixing $\Omega_{\rm m,0}$ to its fiducial value improves the constraint on $H_0$ to 3\% using the S/N > 75 catalog, corresponding to a factor $4\times$ of improvement over the case where $\Omega_{\rm m,0}$ is marginalized over (see \Cref{app:Om0fixed-case}).
+If the results found in this work are revealed to be accurate, achieving constraints on $H_0$ comparable to those from the cosmic microwave background and supernovae with just high S/N events from 3G detectors may require the complementary use of galaxy catalogs, sharper features in the population model~\citep{LIGOScientific:2025pvj, Tiwari:2025oah, Pierra:2026ffj, Tagliazucchi:2026gxn}, or additional information on $\Omega_{\rm m,0}$ that can be obtained from other probes such as baryonic acoustic oscillations \citep{DESI:2024mwx} or uncalibrated supernova measures \citep{Riess:2021jrx}.
+In fact, fixing $\Omega_{\rm m,0}$ to its fiducial value improves the constraint on $H_0$ to 3\% using the S/N $>$ 75 catalog, corresponding to an improvement of a factor of $4$ over the case where $\Omega_{\rm m,0}$ is marginalized over (see \Cref{app:Om0fixed-case}).
 Otherwise, the inclusion of a larger sample of spectral sirens can be envisaged, with the corresponding accurate treatment of selection effects.
 A valuable constraint on $H(z)$ at intermediate redshifts seems a concrete possibility in all cases.